chef/chef-web-docs/README.md

 - Each page has a feedback form at the bottom of the page.
 - Email --- Send an email to chef-docs@progress.com for documentation bugs, ideas, thoughts, and suggestions.
-This email address is not a support email address, however.
+This email address isn't a support email address, however.
 If you need support, contact Chef support.
 - Pull request --- Submit a PR to this repo using either of the two